2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 #### Requirements

-This command requires `ghostscript` be installed, this is installed via the package `ghostscript` in centos and debian.
+This command requires `ghostscript` be installed, this is installed via the package `ghostscript` in Centos7 and Debian8.